john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 ### Comparing Python to other languages

 To understand Python it is probably best to consider how Python differs from other programming languages.
-This is a good chance to explain those esoteric terms used above.
+This is a good chance to explain those esoteric terms I used above.

 #### High-Level